Last Updated on 26 September 2024 by Cycloscope

 Rodriguez and Erickson (Seattle, Washington)

-With prices starting at 2,000USD for a full touring bike, they have among the affordable option for custom touring bikes, while their prices can hit the sky for some more complex models.
+With prices starting at 2,000USD for a full touring bike, they have among the affordable options for custom touring bikes, while their prices can hit the sky for some more complex models.

 The Best Custom Touring Bikes from Canada